Our privacy notice

 The only circumstances under which your data cannot be erased is if we need it for contract fulfilment or are obliged to retain it by law.

 General data collection

 When you visit our website your IP address (temporarily), browser type & version, operating system and the accessed Internet address are automatically stored.
 The data is collected in anonymised form and is used purely for statistical purposes.
 No evaluation of this data for the creation of personal usage profiles takes place.

 This website uses Google Analytics, a Web analysis service of Google Inc. (“Google”).
 Google Analytics uses so-called “Cookies”, text files which are stored on your computer and which make it possible to analyse your use of the website.
 The information that the cookie generates about your use of this website is transferred to and stored on a server operated by Google in the USA.
 In exceptional cases only, your full IP address may be transferred to a Google server in the USA and there abridged.
 On behalf of the operator of this website, Google will use this information to evaluate your use of this website, to compile reports on web activities and to perform other services for the site operator associated with website and internet use.
 The IP address transferred from your browser by Google Analytics will not be combined with other Google data.
 You can prevent cookies from being installed by using the appropriate settings in your browser software.
 However, please note that in this case you may not be able to use the full functionality of this website.
 Furthermore, you can prevent the recording by Google of the data (including your IP address) generated by the cookie and relating to your use of the website, as well as its processing by Google, by downloading and installing the browser plug-in available from the following link.
-You can prevent the recording (of your data) by Google Analytics by clicking on the following link.
-An opt-out cookie will be set which prevents the recording of your data during future visits to this website:
+You can prevent the recording [of your data] by Google Analytics by clicking on the following link.

 Deactivate Google Analytics